 The team consists of the Principal Investigator and three co-researchers.
 At the same time, a local Mayan historian and community leaders will also collaborate with the team.

 "For the community-based learning work, children will learn from their own experiences through a harmonious development of the faculties of the mind, heart, and hands.
 How will we achieve this?
 It is only by starting to do it that we will know what it will be like.
 Education makes sense because women and men learned that they are made and remade by learning, because girls and boys should assume themselves as beings capable of knowing that they know, of knowing that they do not know, and of having an emotional approach to reality which involves imagination and feeling. "

 Meet the team:

 Legal representative and Head of the Institutional Strengthening Area of U Yich Lu'um.
 Project co-investigator.view details

 Responsible for the Territorios de Vida area in U Yich Lu'um and co-investigator of the Project.view details

-Responsible for the agroecological processes of U Yich Lu'um A.C. and co-investigator of the project.view details
+Head of Community Learning at U Yich Lu'um and Principal Investigator of the project.view details

 Learn more about the project

 Sanahcat, which comes from the ancient name Ts’anlajk’at, is a Mayan community situated in the mid-south of the Yucatán state.
 It belongs to the former…Read more